We’d only been in Granada, Nicaragua for a few minutes, but our senses were already on overload.

 As we navigated the early afternoon streets of Central America’s oldest city, we dodged families piled onto scooters, horse-drawn carriages pulling everything from building supplies to tourists, and the odd car here and there.

-After a rushed look through the vacation rental we had booked for the week, built in traditional colonial Nicaraguan style including a beautiful courtyard, pool and separate sleeping and kitchen structures, we set out on foot into the town for some lunch.
+After a rushed look through our home for the week, built in traditional colonial Nicaraguan style including a beautiful courtyard, pool and separate sleeping and kitchen structures, we set out on foot into the town for some lunch.

 Clutching the hands of my children, I took in the smell of cooking fires, heard roosters crowing, and felt the warm, tropical sun on my skin.
 We were headed to the town center for lunch, but we only made it a few blocks on foot.